Guide to Comparing Medicare Advantage Plans

 There are thousands of Medicare Advantage plans (also known as Medicare Part C) sold by dozens of different carriers in the U.S. How do you compare plans and decide which plan truly is best for you?

 This guide outlines the major cost, coverage and benefits considerations you should consider as you compare Medicare Advantage plans.
+You can also compare local plan options for free online, or you can get help from a licensed insurance agent as you compare plans.

 Decide Which Benefits Are Important to You